sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/operations.md

 kubectl delete pod $POD_NAME
 ```

-Remove all pods from a node and mark it as unschedulable to prevent new pods from arriving
+Remove all pods from a node and mark it as unschedulable to prevent new pods from arriving.

 ```bash
 kubectl drain --force --ignore-daemonsets --delete-local-data $NODE